egvandell/blotto/README.md

 frontend - moved to separate repo https://github.com/egvandell/blotto-fe

+NOTE: 03-update-front-end.js expects blotto-fe to be at the same directory level as blotto

 Need to modify code to allow for no winner situation and proceeds going to subsequent drawing